Paz Lenchantin: Career

 Since 2012, Lechantin has been touring with Josephine Foster supporting the Blood Rushing album promotion.
 In December 2013, Lenchantin was announced as the new touring bassist for Pixies, in replacement of founding band member Kim Deal and touring bassist Kim Shattuck, for their 2014 tour.
 In July 2016, Lenchantin confirmed that she was a full-time member of Pixies.

 On 4 March 2024, the Pixies announced that Lenchantin had left "to concentrate on her own projects".
 In a statement to Rolling Stone, Lenchantin said that the choice was not hers and that her "departure [was] a bit of a surprise to [her] as it is to many".

+Following her departure from Pixies, Lenchantin spent much of 2024 in Petatlán, Mexico, where she wrote the material that became her solo album Triste.
+She announced the album in August 2025 alongside its lead single, "Hang Tough", backed with "Salvate!", and directed the single's video.
+Lenchantin performed the majority of the instrumentation herself before adding contributions from her former A Perfect Circle bandmates Josh Freese and Troy Van Leeuwen, along with the musician Jeffertiti, on "Hang Tough".
+The twelve-track album was mixed by Chris Coady and released on 17 October 2025 through Lenchantin's own label, Hideous Human Records.

 Other appearances

 Lenchantin played strings on the Queens of the Stone Age album Songs for the Deaf.
 She has played with David Pajo in Papa M, and contributed fiddle on the Silver Jews record Tanglewood Numbers.
 She has toured with RTX/Jennifer Herrema of Royal Trux.
 In 2002, she performed on Trust Company's album The Lonely Position of Neutral.
 In 2005 she played violin on the Kaura track "Dividing Lines".
 She has also contributed to and toured with Jarboe of Swans.
 In 2000, she appeared in A Perfect Circle's "Judith" music video as bassist.
 Lenchantin also played bass on Brightblack Morning Light's 2006 self-titled album on Matador Records.
 She worked with director Michael Mann on his film Miami Vice contributing violin on several scenes.
 She contributed playing strings on Melissa Auf der Maur's first solo album Auf der Maur.
 In 2008, Paz co-wrote the Ashes Divide song "Denial Waits", and she played violin on Jenny Lewis' second studio album Acid Tongue.
 She appeared on Into the Presence's 2009 album, playing the bass.